Can I Do a Ketogenic Diet Without a Gallbladder

 I recommend that everyone on the keto diet also do intermittent fasting (IF).

-IF is a powerful tool for serious weight loss and other health benefits such as improving the pre-diabetic condition of insulin resistance.
+IF is a powerful tool for serious weight loss and other health benefits such as improving the pre-diabetic condition of Fat Storing Hormone resistance.
 Intermittent fasting isn’t a diet; rather, it’s a pattern of eating and not eating.
 It also isn’t about cutting calories, it’s changing the times when you eat and don’t eat.
 Easy!

 Additionally, when you don’t have a gallbladder but you’re on the keto diet, fasting will lessen the stress on your digestive system because you’re not eating - and thus, making bile demands - as frequently as you would if you weren’t fasting.